Virginia's story : triple trouble solved

 Virginia never knew that she had a problem, let alone three problems.
 She was working at the job she loved when she was suddenly overcome by a fainting feeling.
 She didn’t pass out, but when her worried co-workers could not get her to "come back to reality," they called 9-1-1.

 Virginia was whisked to the nearest emergency room, at Bethesda North Hospital.
 Doctors ordered an MRI and soon gave Virginia the news.
 They had found two aneurysms in her brain.
 An aneurysm is a balloon-like bulge or weakening in the wall of an artery.
-Virginia was transferred immediately to Good Samaritan Hospital, where Dr. Andrew Ringer of Mayfield Brain & Spine is the director of the Division of Neurosurgery.
+Virginia was transferred immediately to Good Samaritan Hospital, where Dr. Andrew Ringer of Mayfield Brain & Spine is Chief of Neurosciences.
 Before Virginia could see him, however, the hospital performed another MRI – and found a third brain aneurysm.

 "I told them not to come to my room again unless they could bring me some good news," Virginia says with a laugh.
 Her situation was anything but a laughing matter, of course.
 She had two small aneurysms on the left side, and a larger aneurysm on the right.
 Virginia remembers that day as a blur.
 "It was a shock when they told me," she says.

 Virginia spent the night in the hospital and then met with Dr. Ringer, a neurovascular specialist, to begin mapping out a plan.
 Aneurysms can be treated in several different ways, so the path forward was not definitive.
 "We had to decide which one to go after first, which one to focus on, and how to treat them," Virginia says.

 Staring down her fears, Virginia, who was 68 at the time, told herself she would survive.
 "I had a grandson and family, and I wanted to be around to enjoy them.
 That meant a lot to me.
 I told myself, I’m going to fight for this.
 I’ll do whatever it takes."